p-karanthaker/puregym-tracker/README.md

 > EMAIL='YOUR_EMAIL'
 > PIN='YOUR_PIN'

+__Execution permissions__
+Running `chmod 744 puregym-tracker.sh` in your terminal should do the trick.
+For Windows this will have to be done in your Cygwin terminal.

+__Manually Running the Script__
+It is a good idea to manually run the script once before setting up scheduled tasks.
+The script can be run manually from the terminal/Cygwin by changing directory to its location and entering `./puregym-tracker.sh`.
+The script should run with no errors and the CSV file should appear in your home directory.

+__The CSV file will be located in your home directory.
+This can be found easily by typing `cd ~` in your terminal (Cygwin for Windows).__

 ## Windows
 In order to get this working on Windows, there is a little more config required since the tracker is a shell script.